 Seagrass beds play a significant ecological, economic and social role in West Africa.
 They provide food for fish, turtles, molluscs and crustaceans, contribute to water quality, store carbon, produce oxygen, and help regulate climate and protect the coastline.
 Despite this, they face multiple threats.

-Our aim is to strengthen seagrass bed conservation and regulatory status by:
+Our aim is to improve the knowledge on seagrass beds in West Africa and to strengthen their conservation and regulatory status by:

-The countries concerned are Mauritania, Senegal, Guinea Bissau and Cabo Verde.
+The countries concerned are Mauritania, Senegal, Cabo Verde, The Gambia, Guinea Bissau and Sierra Leone.